walmartlabs/lacinia/docs/tutorial/testing-1.rst

 must be loaded, and signifcant amounts of Clojure code, both from our application and from any libraries, must be read, parsed, and compiled.

-Fortunately, Clojure was created with a REPL-oriented development in mind.
+Fortunately, Clojure was created with a REPL-oriented development workflow in mind.
 This is a fast-feedback cycle, where you can run tests, diagnose failures, make code corrections, and re-run the tests in a matter of seconds.
 Generally, the slowest part of the loop is the part that executes inside your grey matter.

-Because the your Clojure code base is already loaded and running, even a change that affects many namespaces can be reloaded in milliseconds.
+Because the Clojure code base is already loaded and running, even a change that affects many namespaces can be reloaded in milliseconds.

 If you are using an IDE, you will be able to run tests directly in a running REPL.
 In Cursive, :kbd:`Ctrl-Shift-T` runs all tests in the current namespace, and :kbd:`Ctrl-Alt-Cmd-T` runs just the test under the cursor.
-Cursive is even smart enough to properly reload all modified namespaces.
+Cursive is even smart enough to properly reload all modified namespaces before executing the tests.

 Similar commands exist for whichever editor you are using.
-Being able to load code and run tests is a fraction of a second is incredibly liberating if you are used to a more typical grind of starting a new process just to run tests [#twitter]_ .
+Being able to load code and run tests in a fraction of a second is incredibly liberating if you are used to a more typical grind of starting a new process just to run tests [#twitter]_ .

 Database Issues